 Check to be sure the cyclohexane contained in the test tube has melted.

-Remove the stopper from the test tube and carefully add the unknown solid to the cyclohexane while avoiding the loss of any compound adhering to the sides of the test tube or stopper.
+Remove the stopper from the test tube and carefully add the unknown solid to the cyclohexane, avoiding the loss of any compound adhering to the sides of the test tube or stopper.

 Replace the stopper and re-weigh the paper to account for any crystals that remain on it.